The Transparency Project: Everyday Products, Consumer Knowledge and Environmental Impacts

-Building upon the experience of our first conference, Unmaking Waste: Transforming Production and Consumption in Time and Place (May 2015), Unmaking Waste 2018 will address the following themes from a similarly multidisciplinary perspective:
+Building upon the experience of our two previous conferences, Unmaking Waste: Transforming Production and Consumption in Time and Place (May 2015) and Unmaking Waste: Transforming Design & Consumption for a Circular Economy (Sep 2018) the The Transparency Project: Everyday Products, Consumer Knowledge and Environmental Impacts will address the following themes from a similarly multidisciplinary perspective:

-Papers should be no more than 5,000 words in length.
+Papers should be 5,000-7,000 words in length.
 They should be written as continuous expository narrative in a chapter or article style—not as lists of dot points.

 Papers should be the author(s) original work.
 Submissions must contain no more than 20% of textual material published in other places by the same author or authors, and these must be properly acknowledged and cited.
 Authors must ensure the accuracy of all citations, quotations, diagrams, tables, and maps presented.